What’s up with all these books and series? How do they fit together?

 What genres are your books?

 All of them are essentially urban fantasy.
 I do wander into paranormal romance quite a bit, but if you’re looking for the romance structure (including happily every afters), you’ll probably be disappointed.
+If you’d like to know where HEAs and HFNs are in my books, you can find that on my content warnings page.

 What order should I read the Descentverse series in?